darpanITadept/DataAnalytics_Projects/README.md

 # Save the cleaned dataset to an Excel file
 bikes.to_excel('london_bikes_final.xlsx', sheet_name='Data')
 ```

-### Tableau Visualization

-Explore the dataset through a Tableau visualization that provides insightful and interactive visualizations of the data.
-Follow the provided [Tableau Viz Link](<insert_link_here>) to access the visualization.

 Feel free to explore the dataset and the visualization.
 If you have any questions or need further assistance, please don't hesitate to reach out.